bernedom/zero-inversion-compression/README.md

 # Algorithm

 zic reduces the file size by discarding any bits of a file that do not contain valuable information, thus reducing the hamming weight of a file.
 Files are represented in binary form as a series of 0 and 1.
 As 0 has no value, these bits can be discarded, leaving only the valuable bits in a file.
-While this alone might yield good compression results further optimization is achieved by inverting the compressed file and running the algorithm twice.
+While this alone might yield good compression results, further reduction of the size is achieved by inverting the compressed data and running the algorithm twice.

 ## Options for further improvement